jrte/ribose/README.md

 The ribose model compiler and runtime are simple, compact (≾120K) and free from external dependencies.
 The runtime operates multiple concurrent transductions, each encapsulated in a `Transductor` object that coordinates a transduction process.
 Nested FSTs are pushed and popped on transductor stacks, with two-way communication between caller and callee effected by injecting input parameters and return values into the input stream for immediate transduction.
 Incremental effects are applied synchronously as each input symbol (byte or out-of-band control signal) is read, culminating in complete reduction and assimilation of the input into the target domain.
 For regular and most context-free input patterns transduction is effected in a single pass without lookahead.
 Unbounded lookahead and backtracking, supported by `mark` and `reset` effectors, can be used to resolve context-sensitive or ambiguous input patterns.

 A simple example, taken from the ribose transducer that reduces the serialized form of compiled ginr automata to construct ribose transducers: The input pattern `('INR' (digit+ tab):4 digit+ nl)` is extended to check for a specific tag and marshal 5 integer fields into an immutable `Header` value class.
-Fields are extracted to named values in raw `byte[]` arrays using the `select`, `paste`, and `cut` effectors before the domain-specific `header` effector is finally invoked to decode and marshal them into a `Header` object.
+Fields are extracted to named values in raw `byte[]` arrays using the `clear`, `select` and `paste` effectors before the domain-specific `header` effector is finally invoked to decode and marshal them into a `Header` object.
 ```
 # INR210	3	565	127	282